How LinkedIn Adopted Protocol Buffers to Reduce Latency by 60%

 Get the powerful template to approach system design for FREE on newsletter sign-up:

-LinkedIn uses microservices architecture.
-Because the number of daily requests they receive is in the range of billions.
-And they needed to scale.
+LinkedIn uses microservices architecture because the number of daily requests they receive is in the range of billions.
+Also they needed to scale.

 This post outlines how LinkedIn adopted Protocol Buffers to reduce latency.
 I think it’s important to understand data serialization and Protocol Buffers first.
-So I’ll teach you the basics.
+So I’ll teach you the basics first.

 What Is Data Serialization?